simtechdev/smtk-repo/README.md

 ## About

-Spec files and patches for SMTK repository.
+Spec files and patches for SIMTECH repository.
 It works on CentOS/RHEL 6.x/7.x.

 ## Status